Our research applies an entirely new class of biomarkers based on a new understanding of DNA

 (1) an inherited, genetic marker that has significant implications for women’s health

-Research questions include:
+Current research questions include:

 - How can cancer survivors who are positive for the KRAS-variant protect themselves from secondary cancers?